 Some of the best trails include the Guy Fleming Trail, the Razor Point Trail, and Hill Trail Loop, most of which are relatively easy and provide sweeping views and access to the Torrey Pines State Beach.

-2. Sunset Cliffs
+2. Sunset Cliffs in Point Loma, California

 Located along the coast of Point Loma, Sunset Cliffs trail is an easy 2-mile hike that leads hikers along a maintained footpath through Sunset Cliffs Blvd. and into the Sunset Cliff Natural Park.

-Once entering the park, hikers have a choice of following the path for approximately a quarter of a mile for views of the Point Loma coastline, or they can follow the Spurs trail for a similar distance to access the beach below.
+Hikers can follow the path for approximately a quarter of a mile for views of the Point Loma coastline, or they can follow the Spurs trail for a similar distance to access the beach below.

-3. Ocean Front Boardwalk
+3. Ocean Front Boardwalk in South Mission Beach Park, CA

 Situated at the South Mission Beach Park, the Ocean Front Boardwalk is a paved boardwalk path that hugs the Pacific coastline for approximately 5 miles.